10 Research Opportunities for High School Students

 Table of contents

-Some high schools will offer research opportunities as part of fulfilling academic requirements for graduation.
-For example, the IB program requires students to produce an extended essay, an independent research piece.
-Cambridge International AS & A Level Global Perspectives and Research is a skills-based course where students write a research report.
+As we’ve stated above, several high schools offer research opportunities as part of their curriculums, and some even require it for graduation.
+For example, the IB program requires students to produce an extended essay, an independent research piece, in order to complete the program.
+Cambridge International AS & A Level curriculums require students to take Global Perspectives and Research, a skills-based course in which students write a research paper.
+If your school offers one of these programs, it is recommended that you take advantage of it.
+Even if you end up doing research outside of school as well, completing the school’s research curriculum is often essential for demonstrating that you’ve taken the most rigorous course load available at your school, which is crucial for admission to top universities.
 If you are unsure if your school offers these programs, talk to your academic advisor to discuss your options.

-Many universities offer hands-on research opportunities for high school students in the form of summer research programs, where students can take part in undergraduate research.
-These programs cater to both science and humanities students.
-Some examples include: Stanford Institutes of Medicine Summer Research Program, Rockefeller University Summer Science Research Program, and High School Youth Researcher Summer (HYRS) Program.
+Many universities offer hands-on research opportunities for high school students in the form of on-campus summer research programs, where students can take part in undergraduate-level research.
+While these programs don’t always give you the opportunity to write a research paper and pursue publication, they do give you experience in a lab and/or college classroom setting, which can help you prove to universities that you are ready to handle college level rigor.
+These programs cater to both STEM and humanities students.
+Some examples include UCSB Summer Research Academies or Research Mentorship Program, UC Davis Young Scholars Program, UPenn Summer Research Academies, Columbia SHAPE, USC SHINE, UC Irvine’s GATI programs, Stanford Institutes of Medicine Summer Research Program, Rockefeller University Summer Science Research Program, High School Youth Researcher Summer (HYRS) Program, and many many more.

 3. Research-based Internships

-Through research-based internships, high school students can gain first-hand immersive research experience whilst working with a professional in their industry of interest.
-These internships aim to sharpen students’ research skills whilst providing a platform for students to discover if research is a career path that interests them.
+Through research-based internships, high school students can access first-hand immersive research experiences while working with professionals in their industry of interest.
+These internships aim to sharpen students’ research skills and provide a platform for students to investigate whether research is a career path that interests them.
+These can be extremely competitive because they are often free of fees or offer stipends to students.
 Examples of research-based internships include Research in Science & Engineering (RISE) Internship, Stanford Institutes of Medicine Research Bioengineering Internship, A*STAR Research Internship Award, and Research Assistant Program (Singapore).

 5. Non-academic competitions

 Non-academic competitions can also promote research but in a more applied and practical manner.
 For example, the Community Problem Solving Competition (CMPS) requires students to identify and address a local or national social problem.
-In the process, students gather data and research these problems then present them to a panel.
-Projects may focus on categories such as Civic and Cultural Issues, Education, Environment, Health Concerns, and Human Services.
+In the process, students gather data, research these problems, and present them to a panel of judges.
+Projects may focus on civic and cultural issues, education, the environment, health concerns, and human services.

 6. Extracurricular activities/clubs

-Certain student clubs such as Model United Nations, Debate, and/or Moot Parliament Programmes can also provide research opportunities in the form of weekly training events, helping students hone their persuasive and oratorical skills.
-For more science-inclined students, these same opportunities exist in Robotics and/or Math & Sciences Clubs.
+Certain student clubs such as Model United Nations, Debate, and Moot Parliament or Moot Court can also provide research opportunities in the form of weekly training events, helping students to hone their persuasive and oratorical skills.
+For more science-inclined students, these same opportunities exist in robotics and/or math & sciences clubs.
+While these opportunities don’t typically offer students chances to publish a research paper, they can help students increase their understanding of their field of interest which can set them up for more success when they eventually write their first research paper.

 7. Established research institutes

 Aside from research programs provided by universities, there are also research programs provided by established institutions designed specifically for high school students.
-Students in New York for example could consider working with the NYC Science Research Mentoring Consortium, which is organized by the American Museum of Natural History and is composed of more than a dozen programs throughout the city.
-Another example is the Summer Science Intensive, which is organized by the US Department of Energy and the Joint BioEnergy Institute.
+Students in New York for example can consider working with the NYC Science Research Mentoring Consortium, which is organized by the American Museum of Natural History and is composed of more than a dozen programs throughout the city.
+There is also a great summer research experience for pre-med students in New York called the Sloan Kettering Summer Student Program.
+Other examples include the Summer Science Intensive, which is organized by the US Department of Energy and the Joint BioEnergy Institute, the Summer Science Program, and the US Naval and Air Force Research Lab programs for high schoolers.

 About the autor